meimei

 Day 1 - 6/20/2025 - 7:55 AM (5 hours)

-From my research, Cherry Blues are the typical 'clicky' switches.
+From my research, I've found that Cherry Blues are the typical 'clicky' switches.
 So I'll go with those.
 For the keycaps, I found these.

 I also found that the nice!nano microcontroller is the typical bluetooth microcontroller used on keyboards.
-Apparently it's best on ZMK, so I'll have to learn that to make the firmware (I only know QMK).
+Apparently it's best with ZMK firmware, so I'll have to learn that keyboard firmware to make the .uf2 (I only know QMK).
 The docs also suggest socketing the nice!nano, so I'll try that.
 I found these sockets and pins: here.

 Here's the start of my BOM: * Cherry Blue MX Keyswitches: $32.99 * Keycaps: $25.99 * nice!nano WOW!
 That's expensive: $24.99 * Sockets/Pins: $8.00 * 1N4148 Diodes: $5.99